Modernizr/modernizr-neue/docs/intro.md

 npm install -g modernizr
 ```

-Now you are ready to get your start making your custom build!
+Now you are ready to start making your custom build!
 You can download the configuration file from the build menu (under "Command Line Config").
 This will give you a [JSON](http://simple.wikipedia.org/wiki/JSON) file that you will give to the Modernizr module to make your custom build.

 ```
 modernizr -c modernizr-config.json